eth-protocol-fellows/protocol-studies/docs/wiki/EL/evm.md

 Developers rarely write EVM assembly code directly unless performance optimization is crucial.
 Instead, most developers work with higher-level languages like [Solidity](https://soliditylang.org/), which is then compiled into bytecode.

-Ethereum is a continuously evolving protocol e.g., [EIP-155](https://eips.ethereum.org/EIPS/eip-155) extends transaction payload.
-While the fundamentals we've discussed will remain largely relevant, following [Ethereum Improvement Proposals (EIPs)](https://eips.ethereum.org/) is encouraged to stay informed of the latest developments in the Ethereum ecosystem.
+Ethereum is a continuously evolving protocol and while the fundamentals we've discussed will remain largely relevant, following [Ethereum Improvement Proposals (EIPs)](https://eips.ethereum.org/) and [network upgrades](https://ethereum.org/history) is encouraged to stay informed of the latest developments in the Ethereum ecosystem.

+## EVM upgrades

+While Ethereum protocol undergoes many changes in each upgrade, changes in EVM are rather subtle.
+Major change in EVM might break contracts and languages, requiring keeping multiple versions of EVM which introduces a lot of complexity overhead.
+There are still certain upgrades done on EVM itself like new opcodes or changes to existing ones which don't break their logic.
+Some examples are EIPs like [1153](https://eips.ethereum.org/EIPS/eip-1153), [4788](https://eips.ethereum.org/EIPS/eip-4788), [5000](https://eips.ethereum.org/EIPS/eip-5000), [5656](https://eips.ethereum.org/EIPS/eip-5656) and [6780](https://eips.ethereum.org/EIPS/eip-6780).
+These are proposing to add new opcodes except the last one which is especially interesting because it's neutralizing `SELFDESTRUCT` opcode without breaking compatibility.
+Another important upgrade to EVM which would mark rather a major change is [EOF](https://notes.ethereum.org/@ipsilon/mega-eof-specification).
+It creates a format to bytecode which EVM can understand and process more easily, it encompasses various EIPs and has been discussed and polished for quite some time.

 ## Resources